Stop The Urge To Drink Alcohol – Once And For All

 Another really good idea is to make a list of activities, non-alcohol related that can be done as an alternative when cravings do raise their ugly head.

-Ride out the urge to drink
+Ride out the temptation

 Alcohol addiction is one of the hardest addictions to kick.
 A lot will relate to the previous attempts to limit or ‘moderate’ the amount of alcohol that we drink, before we go down the sober path.